Bryce-Sweeney/Chat-Filter/README.md

 # Chat-Filter
-Its a chat filter that autobanns for slurs, and detects cap spams and prevents it.
+Its a chat filter that autobanns for slurs, detects cap spams and prevents it, and stops players from spamming messages.